What Do Fleas Look Like?

 If your Jacksonville home is infested with fleas, you'll rarely have a break from them!
 Fleas don't rest - they have cycles of activity.
 Their eggs and feces are produced around the clock, making the growth of an infestation rapid.
 The ideal climate for fleas is between 70 and 85 degrees, but they can live in cooler or warmer temperatures.
 Florida and other southern states experience fleas year-round.

 Fleas are common in homes with household pets such as cats and dogs, but homes without pets can also have a flea problem.
 If your neighbors have pets that like to lounge around your yard, or you purchased used furniture from a home with a flea infestation, you could end up with fleas in your house.
 You can also get fleas from pests like mice, rats, squirrels, raccoons, or others that make their way into your home or yard.

 As annoying as fleas are, they are not especially dangerous to humans.
 They may cause extended itching that could get infected with excessive scratching.
 In some people and pets with existing allergies, fleas may cause respiratory illnesses and complications.

 How Do I Get Rid Of Fleas?

 If you have pets, getting rid of fleas involves keeping up with your pets' flea and tick medications, as well as vacuuming daily (and emptying the bag or cartridge immediately).
-You can also take steps to prevent fleas such as keeping your yard trimmed and keeping landscaping away from the side of your house.
-Unfortunately, these prevention measures are not 100% effective, and you may need professional flea control treatments from Lindsey Pest Services to fully eliminate and prevent future flea infestations.
+You can also take steps to prevent fleas, such as keeping your yard trimmed and keeping landscaping away from the side of your house.
+Unfortunately, these prevention measures are not 100% effective, and you may need professional flea control treatments from Lindsey Pest Services to eliminate and prevent future flea infestations.